Documentation

 mind review --full-scan

 --diff-only and --full-scan are mutually exclusive, and --commit implies diff-only.
-On a trial, reviews are limited to diff-only.
-Whole-repo --full-scan is a paid-plan feature.
+On a trial, reviews are diff-only by default; whole-repo --full-scan is a paid-plan feature, though a trial organization can ask Mindrealm to enable it.
 Both are config-backed: set diff_only or full_scan in mind.yaml.

 mind review must run from inside a git repository whose origin is a GitHub repo connected to the Mindrealm GitHub App.
-Outside a git repo, or with no GitHub origin, it fails fast with a clear message and the install link.
-Public repos the server can clone work as-is; a private repo the App was never installed on returns a clear not-connected message rather than a raw clone error.
+Outside a git repo, or with no GitHub origin, it fails fast with a clear message. .
+After the GitHub App is installed for your organization, public repos the server can clone work as-is.
+A private repo not connected to that installation returns a clear not-connected message rather than a raw clone error.

 FlagEffect